pauldmccarthy/fsleyes/userdoc/python_shell.rst

   >>> [Image(MNI152_T1_2mm, /.../MNI152_T1_2mm.nii.gz)]

-.. note:: The ``load`` function is only intended for interactive use - it
+.. note:: As an alternative to the ``load`` function, ytou can also manually
-          loads overlays asynchronously, so you may encounter problems if you use it in a script.
-In a script, a safer option is to manually create an overlay, and then add it to the ``overlayList``.
+          create overlays, and then add them to the ``overlayList``.
 For example::

               image = Image('path/to/my_image.nii.gz')